Kodowa/incidentalcomplexity/README.md

-lighttable.com
+incidentalcomplexity.com
 ===================

-Light Table's official website
+This is the development blog for [Eve](http://witheve.com).

-You can view it online at  http://www.lighttable.com
+You can view it online at  http://incidentalcomplexity.com